 Let’s be honest: looking and feeling forever young is a goal most of us can relate to.
-And it’s totally possible to keep that youthful energy — and appearance — going … IF you make some adjustments to your lifestyle.
+It’s totally possible to keep that youthful energy and appearance going– if you make some adjustments to your lifestyle.

-Really, there are two components to looking and feeling forever young: skin care and lifestyle.
-Between the two, you can keep that baby smooth skin for the duration.
+There are two components to looking and feeling forever young: skin care and lifestyle.
+Between the two, you can keep that youthful glow for the duration.

 Consider this your guide to bathing in the fountain of youth.
 You’re welcome.

 Main Takeaways: Taking care of your skin goes beyond using good skin care products.
 You should also use sun protection, consume plenty of fruits and vegetables, drink the proper amount of water daily, and exercise regularly.

 Good to Know: Coenzyme Q10 is an antioxidant found in the body that diminishes with age.
 Using products with CoQ10 can help to protect your skin against environmental stressors, even out skin tone, and improve texture.

 Aging Skin: the Science

 Your skin has three layers, the epidermis (outer layer), the dermis (just beneath) and the hypodermis (bottom layer).
 The epidermis is the waterproof layer that protects you.
 The dermis is where most of the magic happens, as it’s where collagen, hair follicles, sweat glands, nerves and blood vessels live.

 Collagen is a protein made up of peptides that keeps skin looking youthful, revitalized and plump.
 Over time, however, our bodies produce less collagen.
 Also, the collagen you do have begins to break down, and signs of aging set in.